OpenWaterFoundation/owf-infomapper-poudre/README.md

 including the following.
 Install the software in normal default locations.

 * Git client:
-	+ For example Git for Windows
+	+ For example Git for Windows or Cygwin git.
 * InfoMapper - open source web application software to visualize data:
 	+ See the [owf-app-info-mapper-ng](https://github.com/OpenWaterFoundation/owf-app-info-mapper-ng) repository for information.
 	+ Currently must be cloned - will create an installer in the future.